GPT-5 Resume Screening: How to Optimize for AI ATS in 2026

 That said, structure still matters.
 Use standard section headings ("Work Experience", "Skills", "Education") so the AI can properly parse your resume into structured data.
 Avoid two-column layouts, tables, and infographic-style resumes — these still trip up many parsing engines.

-Want to see how your resume scores against modern AI screening?
-Try our free ATS Resume Checker — it simulates both traditional keyword matching and semantic AI evaluation.
+Want to see how your resume reads against modern screening patterns?
+Try our ATS Resume Checker — it reviews traditional keyword matching, structure, and semantic relevance signals.

 The Bottom Line